The Wellbeing Leadership Series For Health Professionals

 A wellbeing approach is one that supports and maximizes human and system capacity and potential.
 Improving wellbeing in people, communities, organizations and systems is core to our mission at the Bakken Center.

-The Wellbeing Leadership Retreat Series is a creative blend of programming that includes experiential learning, independent study, and small group cohorts.
+The Wellbeing Leadership Series is a creative blend of programming that includes experiential learning, independent study, and peer learning groups.
 The program emphasizes practices that are simple, concrete, powerful and inspiring!

 - Develop a personal plan for health and wellbeing.